justinschmitz97/WebToGPT/data/emblacarousel.md

 ### wheelDraggingClass

 Type: `string`

 Default: `is-wheel-dragging`

 Choose a classname that will be applied to the container during a wheel gesture.
-Pass an empty string to opt\-out.
+Pass an empty string to opt-out.

 ---

 ### forceWheelAxis

 Type: `string | undefined`

 Default: `undefined`